Admissions and Waiting Lists

-Contact your Regional Long-Term Care Ombudsman.
+Your Regional Long-Term Care Ombudsman can investigate if you think you are being improperly denied admission.
 For more information, visit the State Long-Term Care Ombudsman Program website.

 Since the obligations of the nursing home are specified in the law, there may be no need to sign a contract.
 Many nursing home contracts are designed primarily to limit the responsibility and liability of the home.

 It is generally best to avoid signing a contract if you can.
 Keep in mind that a resident who has moved into the nursing home can never be forced to leave simply for refusing to sign the contract the home offers.
-Certainly, if you have any questions about a contract, discuss these with any attorney or the Ombudsman.
+Certainly, if you have any questions about a contract, discuss these with an attorney or the Ombudsman.
 Like any other contract, you can try to negotiate the terms.
-Be particularly concerned about contract language that limits the home’s liability, the resident’s rights to sue, or that requires disputes to be handled through "binding arbitration."
+Be particularly concerned about contract language that limits the home’s liability, the resident’s rights to sue, or requires disputes to be handled through "binding arbitration."

 A nursing home may not require a deposit or advance payment if nursing home care will be paid for by Medicaid or Medicare.

-Each nursing home must prominently post the limitations on deposits or advance payments allowed under Medicare and Medicaid law and must obtain a written statement from persons seeking admission to document their understanding of those limitations.
+Each nursing home must prominently post the limitations on deposits or advance payments allowed under Medicare and Medicaid law and must obtain a written statement from applicants seeking admission to document their understanding of those limitations.

-No deposit may be required of a patient whose stay is coverable or partially coverable by Medicare.
-A nursing home may, however, request deposits for services such as private rooms, private duty nurse, television, phone and other personal comfort items which are not covered by Medicare.
+No deposit may be required of a resident whose stay is coverable or partially coverable by Medicare.
+A nursing home may, however, request deposits for services such as private rooms, private duty nurse, television, phone and other personal comfort items that are not covered by Medicare.